Bob Maumill: Early life

 Maumill was born in Bunbury, Western Australia.
-His father was Walter William Maumill (Wharf labourer) and his mother Elsie (barmaid).
+His father was Walter William Maumill (a wharf labourer) and his mother Elsie (a barmaid).
 He moved with his family to South Fremantle as a child.
 He was educated at South Terrace Primary School, Beaconsfield Primary School and Fremantle Boys High School.
-He left school at age 15 and traveled Australia in various jobs mainly with livestock.
-He worked as an abattoir worker, shearing shed hand, stable hand, and as a drover in North Queensland.
-Maumill spent a brief 18 months in the Royal Australian Navy and was later a crew member of a Norwegian Cargo Ship servicing the Pacific Rim.
-A lifetime involvement with horses led to a career as a racehorse trainer which led to his media career.
-First as a horse racing journalist and analyst, then as a current affairs and general topics talkback radio host.
+He left school at age 15 and travelled Australia in various jobs, mainly with livestock.
+He worked as an abattoir worker, shearing-shed hand, stable hand, and as a drover in North Queensland.
+Maumill spent 18 months in the Royal Australian Navy and was later a crew member of a Norwegian cargo ship servicing the Pacific Rim.
+A lifetime involvement with horses led to a career as a racehorse trainer and later media career—first as a horse-racing journalist and analyst, then as a current-affairs and general talkback radio host.

 Media career

-As a young man Maumill started writing newspaper articles and stories for publication in Horse Racing magazines and newspapers.
-He joined Radio Station 6IX as a racing analyst and talkback exponent and subsequently moved into current affairs broadcasting with "Maumill at Midday".
-He then moved to 2SM in Sydney in a dual hosting role with George Moore (Australian Radio Presenter) and then 3XY in Melbourne with Joe Miller.
-He then made numerous TV appearances, wrote radio & TV columns for the Melbourne Truth (The Big Ear) and Sunday Observer newspapers, the Perth Sunday Independent and Community Newspapers.
+As a young man Maumill started writing newspaper articles and stories for publication in horse racing magazines and newspapers.
+He joined radio station 6IX as a racing analyst and talkback exponent and subsequently moved into current affairs broadcasting with "Maumill at Midday".
+He then moved to 2SM in Sydney in a dual hosting role with George Moore and then 3XY in Melbourne with Joe Miller.
+He then made numerous TV appearances, wrote radio and TV columns for the Melbourne Truth (The Big Ear) and Sunday Observer newspapers, the Perth Sunday Independent and community newspapers.
 He wrote the script for the 1977 Australian movie Blue Fire Lady.
-In 2021 aged 83 years while recovering from cancer surgery Bob Maumill began writing a novel in the 'historical fiction' genre set in Wales and colonial Western Australia.
-The book titled 'Letters From a Hard Country' was self-published and launched in 2023.
+In 2021 aged 83 years while recovering from cancer surgery Maumill began writing a novel in the "historical fiction" genre set in Wales and colonial Western Australia.
+The book, Letters From a Hard Country, was self-published and launched in 2023.